Skip to Content

 8. Check out Thunder Creek Falls

-Thunder Creek Falls, New Zealand
+Thunder Creek Falls, NZ

 The viewpoint of the falls is located at the end of the track and there are a few steps down to the river if you fancy a closer look.
+Just be aware that there aren’t any toilet facilities here, with the closest being at the Pleasant Flat Campsite, 5 km north along SH6.

 Thunder Creek Falls is a 90-minute drive from Wanaka, along the Haast Pass.
-It is a popular stop-off on any road trip from Wanaka to Franz Josef

 9. Go mountain biking